department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal/veterans-law-judge-hearing.md

 Your hearing will be transcribed and added to your appeal file.
 You’ll be asked if you’d like a copy of the transcript for your personal records.
 The judge will review the hearing and the other evidence in your appeal file before making a decision.

 When the 90-day time period for submitting new evidence closes, your case will be placed on the docket for a decision by a judge.
 If you don’t have new evidence to submit, you can waive the 90-day time period that’s automatically added to your appeal.
-Some Veterans service organizations will ask for time to make additional arguments in support of your case, so contact your representative first if you’re thinking of waiving this time period.
+Some Veterans Service Organizations will ask for time to make additional arguments in support of your case, so contact your representative first if you’re thinking of waiving this time period.

 <span id="reschedule-or-withdraw-request"></span>